Diagnosis

 Blood removal

-The goal of phlebotomy is to lower your iron levels.
-The amount of blood removed and how often it's removed depend on your age, your overall health and the severity of iron overload.
+The goal of phlebotomy is to lower the iron levels.
+The amount of blood removed and how often it's removed depend on age, overall health and the severity of iron overload.

-• Initial treatment schedule.
-In the beginning, you may have a pint (about 470 milliliters) of blood taken once or twice a week — usually in a hospital or your provider's office.
-While you lean back in a chair, a needle is inserted into a vein in your arm.
+- Initial treatment schedule.
+In the beginning, around a pint (about 470 milliliters) of blood may be taken once or twice a week — usually in a hospital or medical professional's office.
+While leaning back in a chair, a needle is placed into a vein in the arm.
 The blood flows from the needle into a tube that's attached to a blood bag.
 The process of removing blood is referred to as therapeutic blood removal.

-• Maintenance treatment schedule.
-Once your iron levels go down, blood can be removed less often, typically every 2 to 3 months.
+- Maintenance treatment schedule.
+Once iron levels go down, blood can be removed less often, typically every 2 to 3 months.
 Some people may maintain typical iron levels without having any blood taken.
 Some may need to have blood removed monthly.
-The schedule depends on how quickly iron builds up in your body.
+The schedule depends on how quickly iron builds up in the body.

 Treating hemochromatosis can help relieve symptoms of tiredness, stomach pain and skin darkening.
 It can help prevent serious complications such as liver disease, heart disease and diabetes.
 If you already have one of these conditions, phlebotomy may slow the progression of the disease.
 In some cases, it may even reverse it.